The Slotted Spoons

 • ½ cup Parmigiano Reggiano grated

-• ½ tsp Sea Salt to taste
+• ½ teaspoon Fine Sea Salt to taste

-• 1-2 tbsp Lemon Juice to taste
+• 1-2 tablespoon Lemon Juice to taste

 Orecchiette Pasta with Pesto